bmann/bmcnotes/blog/Drop In Audio.md

 <a href="https://lu.ma/event/evt-4hubOg6pSTUk3jS" class="luma-checkout--button" data-luma-action="checkout" data-luma-event-id="evt-4hubOg6pSTUk3jS">Sign up for Decentralized Open Networks, Mar 3rd</a>
 <script id="luma-checkout" src="https://embed.lu.ma/checkout-button.js"></script>
 <br />

 I'll also drop a link to some BBB and Speakeasy rooms [on Twitter](https://twitter.com/bmann) to experiment with those platforms.

-## Ideas & Links
+- ## Ideas & Links

 Drop in Audio for Ghost Members: build a plugin for Ghost that ties into the Members system, and do public or private rooms.

 [Speakeasy](https://speakeasy.co) is currently video, make an option to configure rooms to be audio-only

 [Big Blue Button](https://bigbluebutton.org/) originally started as.
 The Greenlight add on [github.com/bigbluebutton/greenlight](https://github.com/bigbluebutton/greenlight) makes for a simpler user interface, which you can [checkout in the Meet.coop demo](https://demo.meet.coop/).
-It's written in Rails soap box.
-Social
+It's written in Rails.

 [Twilio](https://www.twilio.com/) is the king of programmable audio.
 Here's a recent [tutorial on building a Twilio Video chat app with React](https://www.twilio.com/blog/build-a-custom-video-chat-app-with-react-and-twilio-programmable-video) -- would be simple for them to make an audio chat tutorial as well.

-[Matrix](https://matrix.org) supports voice and video already, as well as rooms with various permissions.
+[[Matrix]] supports voice and video already, as well as rooms with various permissions.
 Building a Matrix based drop in audio client is probably the closest fit in terms of having a full stack of social network features already -- and it's already decentralized and federated, where you can run your own home server.

 A Discord bot and built in voice channels could probably do something interesting.